MajorNibbles/AzureDevOpsWorkConnector/README.md

 	 4. **Page through Comments**: Three comments are displayed at any one time, if more comments are available pagination options will appear below them, simply click "Previous" or "Next" to scroll through the comments.
 	 5. **Add a new Comment**: To add a new comment first fill out the comments box, then click "Add Comment".
 The new comment will be displayed in the Comments section.

 If you have any questions or suggestions please post them in the Q&A section.

+**Coming Soon:**
+1. Adding a sub Workitem
+2. Add a WorkItem